Edivad99/NJS-ErgastF1API/README.md

 - install docker
 - download and unzip the contents repository
-- cd into the root folder and run: `docker-compose up --build -d --remove-orphans`
+- cd into the root folder and run: `docker compose up`
 - give everything a minute or to to come up and then test the API at: `http://localhost:8080/`

 ## Test